ibm-cloud-docs/solution-tutorials/lamp-stack.md

 ## Server Security
-With Bluemix Virtual Servers, you have several security options like vulnerability scanner and add-on firewalls.
+With IBM Cloud Virtual Servers, you have several security options like vulnerability scanner and add-on firewalls.

 ### Vulnerability Scanner
 The vulnerability scanner scans the server for any vulnerabilities related to the server.
 To run a vulnerability scan on the server follow the steps below.